bozsahin/cogs579/README.md

 15. E. Rieffel, P. Wolfgang (2000).
 An introduction to quantum computing for non-physicists.
 ACM Computing Surveys, 32:3, 300-335.

-<b>Course Outline</b>
+<b>Weekly Course Outline</b>

 (NB. main readings for references to weekly reads.
 Number 0 is the textbook.)

-Weeks1-2: Why philosophers should care about computer science,
+W1-2: Why philosophers should care about computer science,
          and computer scientists should care about philosophy (0:ch.1-3; 3:ch.1; 11:ch.0-1; 12:ch.1-2)

 W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation